LastPass vs. KeePass 2025: Is Local Data Hosting Safer?

 KeePass does have an interesting feature called Auto-Type.
 It can automatically fill out the username and password fields when you’re logging into a site, but you still have to open your vault, find the relevant login credentials for the site you’re visiting, and initiate the Auto-Type.
 During my tests, Auto-Type worked accurately for single-page logins, but it failed for sites where the login process is split into multiple pages.

-It’s super easy to securely share passwords using LastPass.
+It’s easy to share passwords using LastPass.
 To share a single password, simply enter the email address of the recipient.
 This instantly sends an email to the person, allowing them to access the shared item safely (but they’ll need to set up a LastPass account if they don’t already have one).
 LastPass gives you the flexibility to either keep the password hidden from other users or let them see it.
 Either way, they can still use your password with the auto-fill functionality.
-KeePass on the other hand doesn’t allow you to share individual passwords.
+KeePass, on the other hand, doesn’t allow you to share individual passwords.

 Basic Features — LastPass Does the Basics Much Better